johnfraserss/ICS4U/Assignments/03 - Functions/README.md

 Submission Item(s)
 ------------------
-A basic working program that demonstrates your knowledge of the functions given above
+A basic working program that demonstrates your knowledge of the functions given above (including documentation)

 Due Date(s)
 -------------